jaytmiller/htc-utils/aws-annex-setup/README.md

 Other yum based distributions such as amazon2 may be adaptable but have not been demonstrated as working.
 Same for Debian and Ubuntu.

-### Ssh to master node, clone these utils,  run setup script
+### Ssh to master node, update EC2,  clone these utils

 ```
 sudo yum update